 In response, the central government was quick to make scapegoats of a few officials in Wuhan, using a tried-and-true strategy to squarely blame local government actors and absolve those at the top.
 At the same time, the central government also sought to try and coopt the sacrifice of Dr. Li and sideline competing public narratives.
 This, too, is a political strategy that the Chinese Party-state has used early and often: Blocking, censoring, or discrediting any but officially sanctioned media reports.
 The end result is that ordinary people are deprived of their fundamental rights to access of information, while government propaganda actively seeks to mislead or misdirect public attention.

 In the case of the coronavirus, however, notable official missteps may mean that this strategy may not work as well as it has in the past.
 First, the draconian measures being forced upon nearly all citizens belie the government’s message that anything resembling ordinary life may continue.
-In addition to the Zhangwan District provisions, for example, in an emergency meeting convened on February 11, the Standing Committee of the Guangdong Provincial People’s Congress authorized the governments of Guangzhou and Shenzhen to conduct “emergency requisitioning” of houses, facilities, and materials “when such requisition is necessary”—a phrase left ominously undefined in the directive.
+In addition to the Zhangwan District provisions, for example, the Standing Committee of the Guangzhou Municipal People’s Congress issued a “Decision” on February 11 to allow the municipal and district governments of Guangzhou to conduct “emergency requisitioning” of houses, facilities, and materials “when such requisition is necessary”—a phrase left ominously undefined in the directive.